EliAndrewC/l7r/setting/l7r.md

 At the end of each round, players choose the path they take on the next round, with one restriction: they may choose any ring other than the one "opposing" their path on the previous round.
 In other words, someone who chose the Path of Water may choose any path other than the Path of Fire for the next round.
 The exception is that any PC may choose the Path of Void to go to an opposite ring (e.g. Air to Earth) - if they do this then the skills they roll will be chosen randomly.
 This randomness could hurt, but it could also help by enabling a PC to choose an action which uses skills they don't possess, and allowing them to count on the randomness of the Path of Void to hopefully increase their chances of success.

 The idea above is to incorporate the various underlying concepts behind the 5 rings into these rules.
-The references to "damage" and "wounds" is spiritual rather than physical, and is what I meant when I talked about impairing someone psychically to raise the stakes.
+The references to "damage" and "wounds" are spiritual rather than physical, and are what I meant when I talked about impairing someone psychically to raise the stakes.

 There's an additional type of damage which can be taken in Spirit Encounters, which is that of "connection damage".
 For example, in one dream quest from a past campaign, the PCs found themselves in the Court of the Caliph of Medin al Salaat.
 After gaining information in previous scenes, they had the option to exit the dream safely, or proceed to the third and final scene, in which the Caliph and her factions were eating dinner.
 Here was a description I wrote of that scene: